RedTurtle/redturtle.video/redturtle/video/README.txt

     >>> browser.getLink('Add new').click()

 Then we select the type of item we want to add.
-In this case we select 'Video Link' and click the 'Add' button to get to the add form.
+In this case we select 'Video File' and click the 'Add' button to get to the add form.

     >>> browser.getControl('Video file').click()
     >>> browser.getControl(name='form.button.Add').click()
     >>> 'RTInternalVideo' in browser.contents